dNamiLab/dNami/doc/usage/quickstart.rst

     brew install open-mpi

-   If you are running a different Linux or Linux tool distribution check the documentation on how to install MPI.
+   If you are running a different Linux distribution check the documentation on how to install MPI.

 Steps to run a case
 -------------------